StarbirdTech/AI-Blueprints/generative-ai/image-generation-with-stablediffusion/README.md

 * [📞 Contact and Support](#contact-and-support)

 ## Overview
 This notebook performs image generation inference using the Stable Diffusion architecture, with support for both standard and DreamBooth fine-tuned models.
 It loads configuration and secrets from YAML files, enables local or deployed inference execution, and calculates custom image quality metrics such as entropy and complexity.
-The pipeline is modular, supports Hugging Face model loading, and integrates with PromptQuality for evaluation and tracking.
+The pipeline is modular, supports Hugging Face model loading, and integrates with advanced evaluation capabilities.

 ## Project Structure
 ```
 ├── config/                                     # Configuration files
 │   ├── config.yaml                             # General settings (e.g., model config, mode)
-│   └── secrets.yaml                            # API keys and credentials (e.g., HuggingFace, Galileo)
+│   └── secrets.yaml                            # API keys and credentials (e.g., HuggingFace)
 │
 ├── core/                                        # Core Python modules
 │       ├── custom_metrics/